 This large, park-like cemetery, located four kilometres east of Parliament Hill, was founded in 1873.
 It has long had a Veterans’ Section dedicated to those who have served Canada in uniform.
 In 2001, Beechwood opened a new area, the National Military Cemetery of the Canadian Forces.
 There, a brick-paved walkway through formal gardens leads to a large central monument flanked by flagpoles.
 Stretching in long, straight rows from either side of the walkway are simple white headstones marking the final resting places of the many veterans buried here.

 The cemetery is the site of many ceremonies and public events, notably a large ceremony on Remembrance Day (November 11) each year.
-In 2020, that event will be held virtually.
-However, free guided tours are still offered on the fourth Sunday of each month (registration required).
+Free guided tours are also offered on the fourth Sunday of each month (registration required).
 Visit the cemetery’s event calendar for more information.

 For more information about these and other commemoration sites in the Ottawa region, visit the Monuments page on the Canadian Heritage website.